Isaac Woodard: Early life and military service

 Woodard was born in Fairfield County, South Carolina, and grew up in Goldsboro, North Carolina.
 He attended local segregated schools, often underfunded for African Americans during the Jim Crow years.

 On October 14, 1942, the 23-year-old Woodard enlisted in the United States Army at Fort Jackson in Columbia, South Carolina.
 He served in the Pacific theater in a labor battalion as a longshoreman and was promoted to sergeant.
-He earned a battle star for his Asiatic–Pacific Campaign Medal by unloading ships under enemy fire in New Guinea, and received the Good Conduct Medal as well as the Service medal and World War II Victory Medal awarded to all American participants.
+He earned a battle star for his Asiatic–Pacific Campaign Medal by unloading ships under enemy fire in New Guinea, and received the Good Conduct Medal as well as the American Campaign Medal and World War II Victory Medal awarded to all American service members who served during the war.
 He received an honorable discharge.

 Attack and maiming

 On February 12, 1946, Woodard was on a Greyhound Lines bus traveling from Camp Gordon in Augusta, Georgia, where he had been discharged, en route to rejoin his family in North Carolina.
-When the bus reached a rest stop just outside Augusta, Woodard asked the bus driver if there was time for him to use a restroom.
+When the bus reached a rest stop just outside Augusta, Woodard asked the bus driver if there was time for him to use a toilet.
 The driver grudgingly acceded to the request after an argument.
 Woodard returned to his seat from the rest stop without incident, and the bus departed.

 The bus stopped in Batesburg (now Batesburg-Leesville, South Carolina), near Aiken.
 Though Woodard had caused no disruption nor did he start another argument, the driver contacted the local police (including Chief Lynwood Shull), who forcibly removed Woodard from the bus.
 After demanding to see his discharge papers, a number of Batesburg policemen, including Shull, took Woodard to a nearby alleyway, where they beat him repeatedly with nightsticks.
 They then took Woodard to the town jail and arrested him for disorderly conduct, accusing him of drinking beer in the back of the bus with other soldiers.

 Newspaper accounts vary on what happened next (and accounts sometimes spelled his name as "Woodward"), but author and attorney Michael R. Gardner said in 2003:

 In none of the papers is there any suggestion there was verbal or physical violence on the part of Sergeant Woodard.
 It's quite unclear what really happened.
 What did happen with certainty is the next morning when the sun came up, Sergeant Isaac Woodard was blind for life.